LifeBogger presents the Full Story of a Football Genius best known by the Nickname; ‘O Magico’.

 Philippe Coutinho Biography – How he got into Football:

 While he was at the little age of six, Coutinho’s skills strengthened, to the surprise of many who didn’t believe a shy boy could be as good as he became.

 At some point, his full family would leave home just to come witness to his expertise.
 It was the grandmother of a friend who urged his dad, Jose Carlos, to quickly enrol his son into any nearby local team instead of seeing raw talent being wasted.

 “I was crying, and I didn’t want to play because I was shy,” Coutinho remembers.
 He still exhibited his shy tendencies and was afraid of Stage fright.

-When he first approached the academy, He held onto his dad in the stands while he watches other kids warmed up.
+When he first approached the academy, He held onto his dad in the stands while he watched other kids warmed up.

 “I was new to the group, everyone knew each other so I was feeling a little shy and uncomfortable.
 He said.